 When weighing emissions, we must also look at what we get in return.

-6. Simulation Analysis (Sample Scenario)
+6. Simulation Analysis (Example Scenario)

-To put this theoretical distinction on a concrete ground, we developed a comprehensive global warming simulator based on the EDGAR (Emissions Database for Global Atmospheric Research) database.
+In order to place this theoretical distinction on a concrete ground, we developed a comprehensive global warming simulator based on the EDGAR (Emissions Database for Global Atmospheric Research) database.

 Click Here to Access the GHG Simulator

-Scenario Analysis: The “Reset” Experiment
+Scenario Analysis: The “Zeroing” Experiment

-When we test two different “doomsday scenarios” in the simulator, the resulting outcomes lay bare the extent of “Metric Manipulation”:
+When we test two different “doomsday scenarios” in the simulator, the results reveal the extent of “Metric Manipulation”:

 Experiment 1: Destroying Agriculture (Biogenic Intervention)